 2004 Attended Hartford College of Art in Hartford, CT.

 2007 Member of the US Navy Seabees: While serving his 2 years, Jacobs was stationed in Port Hueneme, CA. Then deployed to Djibouti/Ethiopia, Africa at Camp Lemonier, as well as Kuwait.
 He was an equipment operator and artist for the US Navy.

-2007 Commissioned by the US Navy to paint a mural for the Seabees in Djibouti, Africa.
+2007 Commissioned by the US Navy to paint murals for the U.S. Navy Seabees in Djibouti, Africa.

 2008 Reached world recognition on CNN with the painting titled "Someday Has Come," a portrait of president Obama.